 - Fees and commissions.
 The costs considered above are the major costs in marketing agricultural produce.
 There are many others and people involved with measuring costs need to keep all of them in mind.
 For example, people using National Fresh Produce Markets, have to pay agents fees.

-Source: The Agricultural Marketing Extension papers on www.daff.gov.za.
+Source: No 1 of Marketing Extension Training Papers on www.daff.gov.za.

 Linkages through contract farming